Two aces come up trumps

 What does this mean for the conceptual direction of your own communication?

-When selecting and deploying the relevant communication tools, it is essential to analyse precisely which objectives and target groups are to be reached.
-Whilst social media is generally more light-hearted and up-to-date, trade media can provide background information and details.
+When selecting and using the respective communication tools, it is important to analyse precisely which objectives and target groups are to be reached.
+Whilst social media is usually more light-hearted and up-to-date, trade media can provide background information and details.
 References to specialist articles can, in turn, be shared via social media, thereby reaching a wider audience.
 The two communication tools should not be seen as competitors.
 Rather, they enrich and support one another in order to address the target audience as effectively as possible.

 Your contact person